techidaily/site-android-frp/source/_posts/in-2024-about-samsung-galaxy-s23-tactical-edition-frp-bypass-by-drfone-android.md

 The ****Samsung Galaxy S23 Tactical Edition FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Samsung Galaxy S23 Tactical Edition device after it has been reset.
 By requesting the Google account credentials tied to the Samsung Galaxy S23 Tactical Edition device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Samsung Galaxy S23 Tactical Edition device.
 In essence, the Samsung Galaxy S23 Tactical Edition FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Samsung Galaxy S23 Tactical Edition device, providing additional protection.
-Each [Samsung device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Samsung device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Samsung Galaxy S23 Tactical Edition device.
 It activates when you perform a factory reset on your Samsung smartphone without signing out of the associated Google account.

 ### Usage of Samsung Galaxy S23 Tactical Edition FRP Code